Filing a Claim for Roof Damage

 Act Fast

-When it comes to filing an insurance claim, time is of the essence.
+In the process of submitting an insurance claim, every second is crucial.
 All insurance companies have a statute of limitations, or time limits, by which an insurance claim must be filed for damage, such as 12 months.
 Similar to policy exclusions, once this period expires, you will be unable to file a successful claim for damages.

 For best results, have a roof inspection performed to give you a clearer idea of the extent of the damage.
 However, keep in mind that to file a roof claim, you don't necessarily have to know the extent of your roof damage.

 To file a claim, you only need to know that your roof is damaged.
-To keep your out-of-pocket cost to a minimum, don't hesitate.
+To minimize your out-of-pocket expenses, feel free to reach out without hesitation.
 File your claim as quickly as possible.

 Gather Evidence